How To Choose a Pest Control Company

 Does the company have a valid license and permits to perform pest control?

-The United States Environmental Protection Agency (EPA) has set minimum standards of competency for pesticide applicators, but licensing is overseen at the state level.
-All pesticide applicators and supervisors in California need to be licensed through the proper state regulatory agencies.
+The United States Environmental Protection Agency (EPA) has established minimum standards of competency for pesticide applicators, but licensing is overseen at the state level.
+All pesticide applicators and their supervisors in California must be licensed through the proper state regulatory agencies.

 Is the company a member of any professional organizations?